 News Reporter Jobs in USA with Visa Sponsorship

-News reporter positions can qualify for H-1B sponsorship when they require a bachelor's degree in journalism, communications, or a related field.
+News reporter positions can qualify for H-1B visa sponsorship when they require a bachelor's degree in journalism, communications, or a related field.
 Major news organizations and digital media companies sponsor international reporters, though competition is high and positions often require specialized expertise in investigative reporting, multimedia production, or specific subject areas.
 For detailed occupation requirements, see the O*NET profile.

 See All News Reporter JobsOverview

-Showing 5 of 38+ news reporter jobs
+Showing 5 of 24+ News Reporter jobs

 Have you applied for this role?